 How Much I Would Have Paid on Coinbase for the Same 500 Trades

-That realization led directly to the next question.
+That realization led to the next question.
 What actually happened after I switched, and how much did I end up paying as a result?

 How Much I Paid in Crypto Trading Fees After 500 Trades on Bybit